 From what I have been told there were some ongoing improvements in the final production process for all their IEMs so the earlier ones had possibly a higher bubble count in the acrylic shell fills.
 However, since then and including this unit the production process has been refined so there should be lower bubble counts.

 The rest of the shell is filled with acrylic to add some additional weight and durability against accidental drops where a hollow body would be more likely to crack.
-Acrylic filling on non-vented BA’s should not present an issue on performance as the sound it delivered directly from the BA to ear via the dual bore tube design.
+Acrylic filling on non-vented BAs should not present an issue on performance as the sound is delivered directly from the BA to the ear via the dual-bore tube design.

 Cable & Connectors

 The AV3 uses a 0.78mm 2-pin connector system in a flush socket on the top of each shell.
 This is probably the most general of detachable cable designs which is just as well because the cable is just an ‘off the shelf’ copper or OFC 4-wire 1.2m braided-type design in a black PVC jacket.

 The cable is terminated with a right angle 3.5mm gold plated TRRS jack, matching y-strain barrels, and an adjustable cinch.
 It also uses a memory wire system for shaping around the ear and to lower the potential for physical noise traveling up the wire.
 It is light, pliant, and very quiet but not the best sounding cable.